FAQs

 The Nachshon Project is seeking ambitious and accomplished college students who have already proven themselves as leaders through their work on their college campuses and/or at Jewish summer camp and demonstrate a potential to accept the mantle of leadership in the challenging yet opportunity-filled world that is Jewish communal life.

-Applicants should ideally have completed their sophomore year of college and must have a 3.0 GPA or higher to be considered.
+Applicants should ideally have completed their sophomore year of college and must have a GPA over 3.0.

 HOW DO I APPLY TO THE UNDERGRADUATE FELLOWSHIP?

 The application for The Nachshon Project is open through October 15th.
 Relevant candidates are invited to participate in virtual interviews with the program directors.
-Candidates applying for the 2025 spring semester do not need to apply to the Hebrew University of Jerusalem as the program will be taking place in the US.
+(Candidates applying for the 2026 spring semester do not need to apply to the Hebrew University of Jerusalem as the program will be taking place in the US).

 WHAT ARE THE DATES OF THE PROGRAM?